 EE – LRC (Longitudinal Redundancy Check) error checking byte

-The bytes that you see in sending and receiving information is represented by two ASCII characters.
+The bytes that you see in sending and receiving information are represented by two ASCII characters.
 Each ASCII character is 8 bits long.
 This means that Modbus ASCII sends more information back and forth than Modbus RTU.

 Note: Since the space between bytes is variable, transmission through modems is possible with Modbus ASCII.